 To list your house with a listing service without a realtor and sell it as for sale by owner, you have to use a flat fee MLS listing.
 This service is offered by licensed real estate brokers.
 To use this service, you have to choose the broker to work with.
 The broker will establish an “Entry Only” service with a local listing service platform.

 That way, you will list your property with the broker but you will only get a listing in a listing service only.
 The broker does not provide other services.
 That means you reserve the right to sell the house as for sale by owner.

 Here are the steps to follow to get a listing without a realtor:

-If you a seller with an inclination and disposition to handle more tasks, a flat feel listing service might be ideal for you.
-However, if you don’t have time to market the house or don’t want to answer calls and address issues that relate to property marketing and sale, a full service realtor is the best option for you.
+If you are a seller with an inclination and disposition to handle more tasks, a flat fee listing service might be ideal for you.
+However, if you don’t have time to market the house or don’t want to answer calls and address issues that relate to property marketing and sale, a full-service realtor is the best option for you.